 Address the return envelopes.
 These are the envelopes that your guests will send their responses in.
 You should put your name, house number, street, town, state, and zip code.

-*Be sure to check other posts on this subject: What Makes the Wedding Invitation Suite and Wedding Invitation Assembly.
+*Be sure to check What Makes the Wedding Invitation Suite.

 *You can purchase wedding invitations featured in this post in our SHOP.